 Once these criteria are met, the Student Employment Office will issue the International Student an Employment Eligibility Card.
 If the International Student does not already have a Social Security Card, please see the section on International Students Without a Social Security Card for the proper hiring procedure.

 International Students are responsible for keeping their visa status up-to-date.
-They must notify the Student Employment Office whenever their I-20 (F1 Visas) or DS-2019 (J1 Visas) is updated.
+They must update their records the Student Employment Office whenever their I-20 (F1 Visas) or DS-2019 (J1 Visas) is updated.
 Students with expired documents are not eligible to work.
 Thirty days prior to a student's I-20 or DS-2019 expiration date, employers will receive an e-mail alert advising them that a student's documents are about to expire.
 At the end of the 30 days, if the student has not updated his/her visa in the SEO, the student will be terminated from employment.
 There are certain criteria that must be met in order for International Students to be eligible to work off-campus.
 For more information, contact the ISSO.

 International Students are eligible for 12 months of Optional Practical Training (OPT).
 OPT provides an opportunity to apply theoretical knowledge with practical work.
 Such employment may take place at any location in the United States.
 For more information, contact the ISSO.

-If an International Student does not already have a Social Security Card when hired, the student must be given a copy of the hire paperwork with an original employer signature by the employer which will serve as verification of employment when the student applies for a Social Security Card.
+If an International Student does not already have a Social Security Card when hired, the student must be given a copy of the hire paperwork with an original employer signature in blue ink by the employer which will serve as verification of employment when the student applies for a Social Security Card.

 Employers must also send the Hire Form to the SEO, using the International Student's University ID Number.
 The SEO will process the paperwork and the student will be paid.
 However, the International Student's paycheck will be sent to the International Student Services Office (ISSO) until the student receives his/her Social Security Card.
 Employers will receive an alert on the new International student's first pay day as a reminder that the student's paycheck can be picked up in the International Student Services Office until they receive their social security number.